How to Become a Coach

 Criminal Record Checks

 This process can take two weeks or more depending on the volume of requests.
 Please ensure that you take processing time into account before you start your coaching position.
-If you have done a Criminal Record Check through CRRP in the last three years, you can share that Criminal Record Check with Swim BC by clicking “Share Results of a Completed Criminal Record Check.”
+If you have done a Criminal Record Check through CRRP in the last five years, you can share that Criminal Record Check with Swim BC by clicking “Share Results of a Completed Criminal Record Check.”

 Safe Sport Training